skrey/yellow-extensions/features/update/README.md

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.

+## Settings

+The following settings can be configured in file `system/settings/system.ini`:

+`UpdateExtensionUrl` = URL of repository with extensions

 ## Examples

 Updating website at the command line: